Talv/vscode-sc2-galaxy/README.md

+# StarCraft 2 Galaxy Script IDE

-# StarCraft 2 Galaxy Script for Visual Studio Code
+Rich set of utilities providing IDE like capabilities for StarCraft 2 Galaxy Script language, as **Visual Studio Code** extension.

-**Visual Studio Code** extension providing language support for **StarCraft 2 Galaxy Script**.

 ## Features

-- Grammar:
-    - [x] Syntax highliting.
+- [x] Code syntax highlighting:
-    - [x] Basic snippets.
+- [x] Basic completion snippets.
 - Real time code diagnostics, reporting about:
-    - [x] Parse errors.
+    - [x] Syntax errors.
-    - [x] Reference of undeclared symbol.
+    - [x] References of undeclared symbol.
     - [x] Incorrect number of arguments provided within function call.
-    - [ ] Type missmatch.
-    - [ ] Declared but unused symbols.
-- Providers:
 - [x] Context aware code completions.
 - [x] Signature help for functions.
-    - [x] Document and workspace symbols navigation.
+- [x] Document and workspace symbols navigation list.
-    - [x] Symbols show definitions (goto *click*).
+- [x] Symbol definitions provider (goto *click*). `<kbd>Ctrl</kbd>+**Click** on identifier will go to its declaration.`
-    - [x] Symbols hover info.
+- [x] Tooltips when hovering over symbol identifiers.
-    - [ ] Symbols show references.

-Parser is meant to be error tolerant - when parse error occurs it will try to recover and continue processing rest of the code.

-Extension is also capable of parsing *Trigger Libraries* from *SC2Mod* archives in order to provide extended documentation.\
-Currently it does that only for *Native library*.
-Although it is planned to load all libraries defined within dependencies of currently opened map/mod, by reading its *DocumentHeader*.

-Following language statements are not yet properly supported: `typedef`, `funcref`, `arrayref` (`structref` works).
+- [x] Indexing of `Trigger` scheme files to extract elements metadata and associate it with their auto-generated symbols.
+This allows it to provide localized documentation, aswell better code completions for things like *presets*.
+- [x] Indexing of game data `*Data.xml` files.
+To provide code completions of `gamelink` types. (i.e. complete list of available units will be provided for functions such as `UnitCreate`).

-*Notice: This extension is just a wrapper around [plaxtony](https://github.com/Talv/plaxtony) - this library does all the heavy work.*
+*Notice: Actual indexing logic is provided by [plaxtony](https://github.com/Talv/plaxtony) library.
+This extension is merely a wrapper.*

 ---